microsoft/Kusto-Query-Language/doc/current-database-function.md

 ---
 title: current_database() - Azure Data Explorer
-description: This article describes current_database() in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 02/13/2020
+description: Learn how to use the current_database() function to return the name of the database in scope as a string type value. ms.reviewer: alexans ms.topic: reference ms.date: 11/23/2022
 ---
 # current_database()